Home

 - A "models" folder

-- chi2_evaluated_points_full.png: This plot is identical to the previous one, except it shows all chi-square values.
+- chi2_evaluated_points_full.png: This plot is identical to the previous one, except it shows all $\chi^2$ values.
 The other version is usually more relevant since it can better show the variation near the minimum.

-- Challenge 2: Try fitting it again, but this time using the SASDJQ4 data.
-How does the chi-square landscape look now?
+- Exercise 2: Try fitting it again, but this time using the SASDJQ4 data.
+Note that you will have to rename the file extension to ".dat" for the AUSAXS software to accept it.
+How does the $\chi^2$ landscape look now?
 This example illustrates that it is sometimes not enough to only judge the fit quantitatively, as large uncertainties in the data can lead to artifically small $\chi^2_r$-values.

-- Challenge 3: Try visualizing both the dummy structure and the corresponding optimized map together in PyMOL.
+- Exercise 3: Try visualizing both the dummy structure and the corresponding optimized map together in e.g. PyMOL.
 Is the dummy structure a good approximation of the map?
 You can also try comparing with the PDB structure associated with the SAXS data (download link).

-- Challenge 4: Try running the fit again using a sampling frequency of 3 with the alpha-level bounds 6, 15.
-Repeat the fit a few times, and shift the alpha-level interval by 0.1 each time.
+- Exercise 4: Try running the fit again using a sampling frequency of 3 with the $\alpha$-level bounds 6, 15.
+Repeat the fit a few times, and shift the $\alpha$-level interval by 0.1 each time.
 Remember to save the plots - they can be found in the "output" folder.
-Compare the plots.
+Compare the plots and the $\chi^2$ values.
 What happens?
-Does it make sense why the mean chi-square value should be reported?
+Does it make sense why the mean $\chi^2$ value should be reported?

 - Reporting issues and bugs via our GitHub page.
 This could be typos, dead links etc., but also insufficient information or unclear instructions.